dashpay/dash-website/_i18n/en/_posts/2017-03-24-Februaryreport.md

 Preliminary implementation of SPV Methods (blockchain, DGW) Implementation of InstantSend using Bitcore Libraries (bitcore-p2p-dash) Dash Evolution Apps (lead developer: Chuck Williams) New, Old, and Renewed team members have ramped up mind-share with a strong team agreement on Evolution's design vision.
-Specific work with clear deliverables have been defined in JIRA to include an alpha (prototype) implementation using a team-agreed tech stack for interaction design, demo & review.
+Specific work with clear deliverables have been defined in JIRA to include an alpha (prototype) implementation using a team-agreed tech stack for interaction design, demo &amp; review.
 Finally, a device agnostic "Dash-UI Design System" with example implementation in Vue.JS 2 and Bootstrap 4 is committed and will likely occupy the efforts of all evo team members for several weeks.
 Initial iterations expected early-mid April.
 Dash wallet for Android - updated features (lead developer: @HashEngineering) Upgrades of testnet and mainnet wallets
 Final Testing Stage: <https://github.com/HashEngineering/dash-wallet/releases/tag/v4.65.12.1H>